TaintedBlock/crackers-wither-storm-plus/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for CWSPLUS
+about: Suggest an idea for CWSPLUS or CWSMINUS
 title: "[Feature]:"
 labels: feature
 assignees: ''